About me

 Hi, I'm Carissa Lataillade.

-When I was a child, my family and I were in a rollover accident on the freeway.
+When I was a teen, my family was in a rollover accident.
 The car slid across five lanes.
-Somehow, we didn’t hit anyone.
-And somehow, we were okay.
-A few strangers pulled over and stayed with us until help arrived.
-It wasn’t what these helpers said.
-It was simply that they were there.
+Miraculously, we didn’t hit anyone—and somehow, we were okay.
+I still remember the strangers who pulled over and stayed with us until help came.
+They didn’t have answers.
+They didn’t fix anything.
+They just stayed.

 - Carissa Lataillade, LMFT